ndeutschmann/zunis/doc_build/library/tutorial/preeval.rst

 The functionality for using pre-evaluated samples are provided by the :doc:`Fixed Sample Integrator </api/zunis.integration.fixed_sample_integrator>`.
+This integrator is accessible when using config files by choosing the survey strategy `fixed_sample`.

 Starting from the basic example, on can train on a sample defined as a PyTorch tensor: